 On the other hand, when stocks are soaring, when the economy is humming along without a seeming hitch, and when investor euphoria is widespread (think about the height of technology bubble in ’99-’01), value investors find no deals or “sales” to be had.
 As the famous value investing adage goes: Be greedy when others are fearful, and be fearful when others greedy.

-Feel free to click on through to Part 3 where I discuss the tools and methods needed to uncover value.
+Stay tuned for Parts 3 where I discuss the tools and methods needed to uncover value.

 As always, please let me know if you have questions on Value Investing or any other long term wealth subject.